-University of Maryland University College (UMUC) may award up to 60 credits by examination toward the bachelor's degree (30 toward the associate's degree), provided that (1) there is no duplication of other academic credit, and (2) the scores presented meet UMUC standards based on the timeframe examination was taken.
+University of Maryland University College (UMUC) may award credit by examination toward the bachelor's degree, provided that (1) there is no duplication of other academic credit, and (2) the scores presented meet UMUC standards based on the timeframe examination was taken.
 In accepting the principle of credit by examination, UMUC recognizes that many people have gained relevant knowledge and experience which can be applied to an academic curriculum.

 Examinations may include the Advanced Placement examinations administered by the College Board, the College-Level Examination Program (CLEP), DSST examinations, Excelsior College Examinations, and International Baccalaureate Examinations.
 UMUC also accepts credit for professional examinations listed in the ACE Guide to Educational Credit by Examination.
-As many as 30 credits by examination awarded by other approved institutions may be accepted for courses that appear on an official transcript with a grade of C or better.
+Credit by examination awarded by other approved institutions may be accepted for courses that appear on an official transcript with a grade of C or better.
 Students who have questions about credit by examination are encouraged to consult an advisor.